End-of-Life Discussions and the Uneasy Role of Nurses

 According to the National Association of School Nurses, a third of all school districts in the United States have reduced nursing staff and a quarter don’t have any nurses at all.
 Yet there is the potential for more emergencies in school now than ever, with school nurses treating increasingly complex medical conditions and chronic illnesses.
 For more on the important role school nurses play in handling these health emergencies, see the In Our Community article, “Emergency Anaphylaxis at School.”
 And don’t miss a podcast interview with the author (this and other podcasts are accessible via the Behind the Article page on our Web site or, if you’re in our iPad app, by tapping the icon on the first page of the article).

 Applying EBP to Practice.
 Despite the recognized importance of evidence-based practice (EBP), there continues to be a gap between the emergence of research findings and their application to practice.
-In this month’s original research article, “Staff Nurses’ Use […]
+In this month’s original research article, “Staff Nurses’ Use of […]

 How Do You Define Nursing?